Florida Paycheck Calculator Guide

 No Tax on Retirement Income:

-Social Security benefits, pension payments, IRA and 401(k) withdrawals, investment income, dividends, and capital gains are all exempt from Florida state income tax.
-This is enormously valuable for retirees drawing down retirement savings.
+Social Security benefits, pension payments, IRA and 401(k) withdrawals, investment income, dividends, and capital gains are all completely exempt from Florida state income tax.
+For retirees drawing down retirement savings, this is enormously valuable — every dollar of retirement income is taxed only at the federal level, not state.

-Property tax increases on homesteaded properties are capped at 3% per year (or the Consumer Price Index, whichever is less).
-This prevents rapid property tax escalation for long-term Florida homeowners, even as property values surge.
+Property tax increases on homesteaded properties are capped at 3% per year (or CPI, whichever is lower).
+This prevents rapid property tax escalation for long-term Florida homeowners even as property values surge.
+Florida homeowners who bought 10+ years ago often pay significantly below-market-assessed property taxes.

 Miami vs. Tampa vs. Orlando Paychecks